Sangam House

 Residency conditions

-• The resident will have access to the common spaces, which include a living area, a dining room, a breakfast nook, a library with a work station, and a terrace on the upper floor.
+• The resident will be given a large room or a studio.
+Each room has an en-suite bathroom and WiFi access.
+The resident will have access to the common spaces including a living area, dining room, well-equipped kitchen, breakfast nook, a library with a workstation and a terrace on the upper floor.
 There is also a garden and a covered patio.
-The Jamun has a well-equipped kitchen and laundry facilities.

-• The resident will be provided with three meals a day at Sangam House, with 24- hour access to tea and coffee-making facilities.
+• The resident will be provided with three meals a day at Sangam House, with 24-hour access to tea and coffee-making facilities.

 Eligibility criteria

-• The resident must have one book (minimum) published by a French publishing house.
+• The resident must have one book (minimum) published by a French publishing house